 Japanese media and popular culture have fans all over the world.
 For many people, it doesn’t get any better than working within a Japanese animation studio, manga (comic book) publication, or J-Pop magazine.
+Find media internships through providers like CRCC Asia and AIP.
 Internships in these industries are competitive and tend to be for Japanese speakers.

 Best Time to Get an Internship in Japan

 In most industries, you can find an internship at any time of year.
 Some companies time their internship adverts with the end of the academic year (end of March in Japan) in order to appeal to students.
 However, this tends to be for Japanese-speaking roles.